kristienharris/ai-artboard-from-csv/README.md

-# Create artboards from spreadsheet (csv)
+# Adobe Illustrator artboards from spreadsheet (csv)
-by Kristien Harris (Inspired by many but thanks to the most important sources below)
+by Kristien Harris

-## Purpose:
+## Purpose
-Create named artboards from a csv.
+Create named artboards from a csv file in Adobe Illustrator.
+See the csv for example file data.
+Only tested in Illustrator CC.

-## Notes:
+## Steps
 - save spreadsheet as csv (remove empty rows in text editor)
 - file needs column headers (name, width and height)
 - dimensions in csv must be in mm
 - will create artboards in the order found in the csv file
 - use the rearrange artboards function to lay them out how you like

-## Inspiration/Credits:
+## Inspiration/Credits (inspired by many but thanks to the most important sources below)
 ### CSV Data Parsing
 https://stackoverflow.com/questions/67251603/input-csv-data-in-to-layers-with-illustrator-scripting